Ryan Harrison: 2010

 Harrison played in a playoff against other Americans to decide who would receive America's wildcard into the 2010 Australian Open.
 Harrison defeated Alex Kuznetsov and Donald Young in two sets before defeating Jesse Levine in three straight sets.
 Once in the draw, Harrison lost in the first round to Janko Tipsarević in straight sets.

 At this point, Harrison began competing in some bigger tournaments.
 First he received a wildcard into the 2010 SAP Open, where he lost to eventual semifinalist Denis Istomin in the first round.
 Next, Harrison went through qualifying to face John Isner in the first round of the 2010 Regions Morgan Keegan Championships.
 Harrison lost in straight sets to the eventual finalist.
-Afterwards, Harrison went through qualifying in the 2010 Delray Beach International Tennis Championships, before losing to eventual champion Ernests Gulbis in the first round.
+Afterwards, Harrison went through qualifying in the 2010 Delray Beach International Tennis Championships, then lost to eventual champion Ernests Gulbis in the first round.

 Harrison received a wildcard for the 2010 BNP Paribas Open, where he defeated Taylor Dent in the first round, before losing to the eventual winner Ivan Ljubičić.
 Having lost early, Harrison competed in the BMW Tennis Championship, where he lost in the first round.
 After receiving another wildcard into the 2010 Sony Ericsson Open, he lost in the first round to Michaël Llodra.
 Harrison played in a few Challengers afterwards without any major results.

 In May, now ranked no. 263 in the world, Harrison entered the qualifying tournament for the 2010 French Open, after having lost in the final of the US Wildcard Playoff to Ryan Sweeting.
 Harrison lost in the final round of qualifying to Stefano Galvani.
 Harrison competed in the prestigious Queen's Championship, but lost in the first round to Jesse Levine.
 Next, Harrison competed in Wimbledon qualifying, but lost in the first round to up-and-coming Lithuanian Ričardas Berankis.
 Having not gained any points on his favorite surface, Harrison decided to compete in the 2010 Hall of Fame Tennis Championships.
 He defeated sixth seed Karol Beck, before defeating seventeen-year-old Denis Kudla.
 He then lost to Richard Bloomfield of Great Britain.

 Harrison qualified for the US Open and defeated the 15th seed Ivan Ljubičić in the first round for his first win in a Grand Slam tournament.
 In the second round, Harrison fell to Sergey Stakhovsky in a grueling 5-setter, after failing to convert three match points when up 6–3 in the fifth set tiebreak.

 He opted to stay in the U.S. instead of heading to Asia and trying to qualify into main tour events.
 He had a relatively successful fall on the Challenger tour, making the final in Tiburon, the quarterfinals in Calabasas, the second round in Charlottesville, and the second round in Bratislava where he defeated ATP no. 93 Dustin Brown.